ADS2022/HighestTree/README.md

 ## How to run the project

-Due to this being the first iteration, to run the project, you should open this project in IntelliJ IDEA from existing Gradle sources, and then it is possible to run the tests using the built-in tools from the IDEA.
+Due to this being the first iteration, to run the project, you should open this project in IntelliJ IDEA from existing Maven sources, and then it is possible to run the tests using the built-in tools from the IDEA.
 If there is any problem opening or running the project, don't hesitate to contact us.
 Don't forget to import all the Gradle dependencies.

 ## 1. Introduction